 Train station museum nearby as well as a small train that tows 2 cars across one side of town.

-- 2ndWednesday (except Aug.), July.
-2ndWednesday/Thursday * 2nd Wednesday is the day following if it falls on a public holiday
+* 2ndWednesday is The day following if it falls on a public holiday

 - Parking Lot